An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Results

 The neutrino flux of the T2K LBL experiment~\cite{Abe_2015_Measurements_of_neutrino, FluxPrediction2016} was simulated parallel to both sensor planes, and uniformly in the scintillator volume with the NEUT 5.5.0 event generator~\cite{Hayato_2021_The_NEUT_neutrino}.
-Assuming that an external detector, such as a time projection chamber in a magnetised volume, would be able to detect and identify the muon escaping the scintillating volume, we simulated a sample of charged-current (CC) neutrino interactions, disregarding the contribution of neutral-current (NC) events.
+Assuming that an external detector, such as a time projection chamber with a spatial resolution and angular resolution of 1~mm and 0.05~rad respectively in a magnetised volume, would be able to detect and identify the muon escaping the scintillating volume, we simulated a sample of charged-current (CC) neutrino interactions, disregarding the contribution of neutral-current (NC) events.